reearth/reearth-web/README.md

 # reearth-web
-This is front-end repository of [Re:Earth](https://github.com/reearth/reearth)
+This is the front-end repository of [Re:Earth](https://github.com/reearth/reearth)

 ## Bug report and Feature requests
 If your have any requests for new features all are welcome!
 Just create [an issue under Re:Earth repository](https://github.com/reearth/reearth/issues)